Simple and Very Healthy Food. Nuts.

 Peanuts

 The homeland of peanuts was originally South America.
-The first peanut existed in Peru 7,500 years ago and it has become an important plant for cultivation in many other countries.
+The first peanut existed in Peru 7,500 years ago, and it has become an essential plant for cultivation in many other countries.
 Peanuts are rich in protein and minerals such as iron, sodium, and calcium.
-They are also quite high in vitamin E. Research shows that peanuts may also help reduce the risk of cardiovascular disease and coronary heart disease.
+They are also relatively high in vitamin E. Research shows that peanuts may help reduce cardiovascular and coronary heart disease risk.
 I should note that this does not apply to peanut butter.
-The recommended limit for how many peanuts you should eat per day is about 1 - 1/2 ounces or 42 grams, which is about 16 peanuts.
+The recommended limit for how many peanuts you should eat daily is about 1 - 1/2 ounces or 42 grams, which is about 16 peanuts.
 A serving of about 1 ounce / 30 grams of raw peanuts contains approximately 170 calories, 14.7 grams of fat, 7.7 grams of protein, and 6 grams of carbohydrates.

 Pecans